 Schedule A Complimentary Consultation

-To learn more about how orthodontics in Silver Spring, MD can improve your long term dental health while also enhancing the aesthetics of your smile, schedule a complimentary orthodontic consultation.
+To learn more about how orthodontic treatment can improve your long term dental health while also enhancing the aesthetics of your smile, schedule a complimentary orthodontic consultation.
 Dr. David Rever is accepting new patients in his Silver Spring dentist office.
 We welcome patients of all ages and offer individualized care for all of your oral health needs in one convenient location.
-We serve many local communities including Burtonsville, Laurel, Colesville and Columbia, MD.
-To schedule a dental exam, contact us at (301) 637-0960, or request an appointment online.
+We serve many local communities including Burtonsville, Laurel, Colesville, and Columbia, MD.
+To schedule an orthodontic consultation, contact us at (301) 637-0960, or request an appointment online.